 Some homeowners think that a broom will successfully remove the moss and algae from the roof.
 Now, while it can remove the moss and algae, the rough bristles of the broom can remove the granules on the shingles just like the high pressure of water from a pressure washer.
 Therefore, brooms should be avoided as well.

 As a general rule, you can find zinc sulfate in a powder form.
-To begin the cleaning process, you can apply the zinc sulfate directly to the moss areas—and do so generously.
+To begin the cleaning process, you can apply the zinc on roof—and do so generously.
 It is recommended to use three pounds of the zinc sulfate powder for each 600 square feet of roof.
 An easy way to use the zinc sulfate powder is to generously spread it along the roof’s ridge, and when the next rainstorm comes in, the rain will dissolve it and allow it to wash down the roof.

 Typically, this process will keep moss away for roughly one to three years.
 To keep algae at bay, though, you should reapply the zinc powder on an annual basis.

 Keep in mind that zinc sulfate can cause damage to your plants, shrubs, and other landscape if it gets on them.
 Therefore, before using zinc sulfate powder on your roof, drape plastic over your plants to protect them.
 It is also a good idea to apply the zinc sulfate on a calm day, so the wind doesn’t pick the powder up and spread it onto nearby landscaping.

 When it comes to removing a roof in the rain, make sure to get professional help to avoid slipping and causing an injury.
 However, even for professionals, if it is raining heavy, and you ask them “can you replace a roof in the rain” they can deny and schedule for another day.